danielberkompas/cloak/guides/how_to/rotate_keys.md

 any old ciphertext as long as you leave its cipher configured.

 When you add a new default key, Cloak will immediately begin encrypting new data with the new key.
-Every time existing data is fetched from the database, it will be decrypted with the old key, and if changed, will be encrypted with the new key.
+Every time existing data are fetched from the database, it will be decrypted with the old key, and if changed, will be encrypted with the new key.